nikithak17901/INS17/README.md

 Decryption: Shift backwards using the same keyword.

 Features
-Polygraphic Substitution: Uses multiple substitutions based on a keyword.
+✅Polygraphic Substitution: Uses multiple substitutions based on a keyword.

-Increased Security: More secure than basic ciphers due to variable shifting.
+✅Increased Security: More secure than basic ciphers due to variable shifting.

-Simplicity: Easy to implement and understand.
+✅Simplicity: Easy to implement and understand.

-Example
+🎯Example
 Plaintext: "HELLO"
 Keyword: "KEY"